swiftraccoon/sdrtrunk-rdio-api/docs/GETTING_STARTED.md

-# Getting Started with RdioCallsAPI
+# Getting Started with sdrtrunk-rdio-api

-This guide will walk you through setting up RdioCallsAPI step-by-step, even if you're new to running servers or working with command lines.
+This guide will walk you through setting up sdrtrunk-rdio-api step-by-step, even if you're new to running servers or working with command lines.

 ## What You Need